jphastings/VideoScrobbler/docs/home.md

 ### The website
 This website simply keeps track of what TV, Film and online video you watch.
 That's it!
 Simples, eh?

+On a side note, this is a proof-of-concept site.
+I hope I'll be able to make it efficient, secure and pretty but right now I'm pretty sure it's none of those things.
+If you want to help, it's all written in ruby (with sinatra) and haml, you can see the source code on [github](github.com/jphastings/videoScrobbler).
+Feel free to fork & improve it!

 ### Your computer
 Your computer (or any website that supports VideoScrobbling) runs a scrobbler which keeps a beady eye on all the video that you watch, letting this server know what you're watching.